The XL Instances and the CVRPLib Best Known Solution Challenge: Abstract

 \section{Abstract}

-This paper introduces a new set of large-scale benchmark instances for the Capacitated Vehicle Routing Problem (CVRP).
-The proposed XL set extends existing benchmarks by covering instances with 1{,}000 to 10{,}000 customers and a wide range of structural characteristics, following established generation principles from prior CVRP studies.
-A computational study involving several state-of-the-art algorithms is conducted to provide initial best known solutions (BKSs) for the XL instances, which serve as a baseline for a community-driven BKS challenge launched on the CVRPLib website.
-The instances are made publicly available to support experimental evaluation and comparison of solution methods.
-Furthermore, additional computational analyses are reported to compare algorithmic performance on other existing CVRP benchmark instances.
+This paper introduces the XL set, a new collection of large-scale benchmark instances for the capacitated vehicle routing problem (CVRP).
+The set extends previous benchmarks by covering instances with 1{,}000 to 10{,}000 customers and a wide range of structural characteristics, following established generation principles from prior CVRP studies.
+To provide strong reference solutions, we conducted an extensive computational study with several state-of-the-art algorithms and retained the best solutions obtained as the starting point for a community-driven BKS challenge hosted on the CVRPLib website.
+The XL instances are publicly available to support the experimental evaluation and comparison of future solution methods.
+The post-competition results demonstrate the impact of the challenge: over 30 days, participating teams submitted 1{,}932 BKS improvements, substantially refining the initial solution set and highlighting promising research directions for solving large-scale CVRPs, notably through LLM-assisted algorithm discovery.